Professional practice

 • Appeared as junior counsel in a commercial arbitration under the LCIA Rules, brought by three minority shareholders in an Eastern European energy company whose majority shareholder was a State-owned enterprise.
 The claim concerned issues of conflict of laws, rights under a shareholders’ agreement, minority shareholder rights, and Eastern European corporations law.
 Led by Graham Dunning KC.

-• Acting as junior counsel in a claim for US$700 million brought by an investor in a national aviation industry, against an Eastern European State, for breach of a bilateral investment treaty.
+• Acted as junior counsel in a claim for US$700 million brought by an investor in a national aviation industry, against an Eastern European State, for breach of a bilateral investment treaty.
 Led by Graham Dunning KC and Lucas Bastin KC, and being heard before an ICSID tribunal.

 • Acted as junior counsel in a multi-billion dollar claim under a multilateral investment treaty, brought by energy investors against an Eastern European State.
 Led by Graham Dunning KC.

-• Acting as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
+• Acted as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
 The claim particularly raised issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions to a jurisdictional dispute.
 Led by Sam Wordsworth KC and Lucas Bastin KC.

 • Acted as junior counsel in a commercial arbitration of claims for approximately US$50 million, between parties from the United States and Kuwait.
 The claim was brought pursuant to the ICC Rules, and concerns alleged breach and wrongful termination of an operating agreement for a private hospital in the Middle East.
 Led by Jeffrey Gruder KC.